Thrash Rally

-(Note: Also known as Rally Chase (ラリー チェイス, Rarī Cheisu) in Japan on the Neo Geo CD.) is a racing game developed by Alpha Denshi and released by SNK for the Neo Geo system.
-It was released by SNK on December 20, 1991, and was followed by Over Top, a spiritual successor, in 1996.
+(Note: Also known as Rally Chase (ラリー チェイス, Rarī Cheisu) in Japan on the Neo Geo CD.) is a 1991 racing video game developed by Alpha Denshi and released by SNK for the Neo Geo arcade and home platforms.
+It was followed by Over Top, a spiritual successor, in 1996.

+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.